Josh-Medina/Active-Directory-Homelab-Projects/Azure AD Projects/Azure Part 1/Azure Part 1.md

 I was about to delete the VM and create a new one until I finally figured out that I had to use 15 characters to be able to log in to the Server.
 I thought I was going crazy because I could not find any other issues, so that is a mistake I'll be sure never to make again.
 This [video](link_to_video) here is what helped me finally figure it out.

-## Installing Active Directory Domain Services
+## Step 2: Installing Active Directory Domain Services

 Now that I was passed that issue, I can log in to the server and configure it for Active Directory Domain Services.
 I did this simply by going into the server manager, clicking on the manage tab on the top right, and choosing “Add roles and features”.
 I chose the installation type “role-based or feature-based installation”.